kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

 time for apps to adjust and monitor their stats before the KRE 3.1 rewards are switched on.

+**Note:** The final payment would still be subject to the [monopoly clause](https://github.com/kinecosystem/rewards-engine/blob/b63e38c3fd0eb110f58c85340bd561ee8593af12/current-KRE.md#monopoly-clause), which states:

+> No single developer will receive more than 66.67% of the KRE payout for a single day and any developer that would have received more than 50% of the payout will have their payout adjusted.
+No two developers will receive more than 90% of the KRE's payout for a single day.
+In both cases, residual payouts will be redistributed proportionally to other developers.

+However, they are displayed pre-monopoly adjustment for apps to understand the impact each stat will have on their pre-monopoly earnings.
+With a larger ecosystem of more apps, it becomes less likely for a monopoly to develop.

 **<span class="underline">We propose to have the KRE 3.1 algorithm be active on and from April 1, 2022</span>**.
 During the transition period, we recommend apps to begin to adjust the size of spends and balances